kcproegg88/Cover-Letter-Yap/README.md

 - Make a generic cover letter and replace flagged words with names/words of your choice
 - Give variety in paragraphs

+# How to use
+After Install Python and this repository:
+- Edit Flag string and Key dictionary in main.py file to desired values
+- Edit the text inside of each of the paragraph folders inside of user_name
+- Run code, and enjoy the output on output.txt

-# Simplest Way to Sub-Values
+# Simplest Way to Sub-Values (Avoids Remixes)
 - Set paragraphs variable to 0
 - Choose your key and flag it appropriately
 - Inside the introduction folder, keep only 1.txt and paste everything inside